nationalarchives/ds-caselaw-ingester/docs/uri_logic.md

     URI_IN_PARSER_METADATA -- No --> DOCUMENT_HAS_NCN
     EXISTING_DOCUMENT_AT_URI -- No --> DOCUMENT_HAS_NCN

-    DOCUMENT_HAS_NCN{Is there an NCN present in the Parser metadata?}
+    DOCUMENT_HAS_NCN{Is there an existing document in MarkLogic with the NCN present in the Parser metadata?}

     DOCUMENT_HAS_NCN -- Yes --> EXISTING_DOCUMENT_AT_NCN

-    EXISTING_DOCUMENT_AT_NCN{Is there an existing document in MarkLogic with that NCN in the relevant identifier scheme?}
+    EXISTING_DOCUMENT_AT_NCN{Is there an NCN present in the Parser metadata?}

     EXISTING_DOCUMENT_AT_NCN -- Yes --> SET_URI_TO_EXISTING_DOC